compwiz32/website/content/posts/get-aduser-syntax-and-examples.md

 ### Querying an employee's direct reports

 How about all the people who are direct reports of a particular user?
-Active Directory keeps a hierarchial relationship between accounts that we can use to generate a simple organization reporting chain.
+Active Directory keeps a hierarchical relationship between accounts that we can use to generate a simple organization reporting chain.

 ```PowerShell
 get-aduser criley -prop directreports